stevedonovan/Lake/doc/index.md

 By default, Lake compiles one file at a time.
 If you set the global `COMBINE` then it will try to compile as many files as possible with one invocation.
 Both `GCC` and `CL` support this, but _not_ if you have explicitly specified an output directory.

+With modern multi-core processors, a better optimization is to use the `-j` ('jobs') flag which works like the equivalent `make` flag; run tools in parallel processes if possible.

 ### Building Lua Extensions